jaxcore/jaxcore-say/README.md

 As of version v0.0.4, both speech synthesizers are loaded with webworkers which drastically improve memory usage.
 The webworker files can be downloaded [here](https://raw.githubusercontent.com/jaxcore/jaxcore-listen/master/dist/workers.tar.gz).
 Or to build the worker files clone this repo and run `npm run build-workers`.

-The worker js files must be served separately from the NPM module, and the path to the files must be set using the `Speak.setWorkers()` method.
+The worker js files must be served separately from the NPM module, and the path to the files must be set using the `Say.setWorkers()` method.

 SAM is English only so there is only 1 webworker file for it.

 But ESpeak has many language options.
 For English (US) only use this:

 ```
-Speak.setWorkers({
+Say.setWorkers({
 	'espeak': 'webworkers/espeak-en-worker.js',
 	'sam': 'webworkers/sam-worker.js'
 });